mahesh-panchal/nextflow-novice/_episodes/05-configuration.md

 ~~~
 {: .language-groovy}

-Certain scopes are reserved to have special meaning.
+Certain [scopes](https://www.nextflow.io/docs/latest/config.html#config-scopes) are reserved to have special meaning.
+Only some are
+described here.

 ### Scope *params*

-The `params` scope allows one to define parameters accessible to
+The [`params` scope](https://www.nextflow.io/docs/latest/config.html#scope-params) allows one to define parameters accessible to
 the workflow script.

 ~~~